 As far as appearances go, the Magna is not an impressive vehicle.
 Many people would not deign to be seen in it.
 The blue paint on the boot and the roof is scarred by large whitish areas, like dried salt.

 Appearances though can be deceptive; mechanically the Magna is in excellent condition.
-It has 200, 000 kilometres on the clock.
+It has 260, 000 kilometres on the clock.
 It is good for at least another 200, 000.
 Running on LPG gas makes a difference.
 But the main reason the Magna is in such good mechanical condition is because of Dave.
 He’s the opposite of me, in fact, he’s so opposite to me it’s hard to believe that we are in any way related.
-Dave is a high achiever – senior accountant at British Aerospace, swims in the morning before work and is a member of a club, and above all – he is practical!

 Dave and Me

-For years, he kept driving the Magna long after it became distinctly unfashionable – what’s a senior accountant at British Aerospace doing driving that old bomb? – he ignored what people said and was always quick to point out that the money he spent on new parts for the Magna was nothing in comparison with what he would have spent buying a new car.
+For years, he kept driving the Magna long after it became distinctly unfashionable, especially for someone who worked as a senior accountant at British Aerospace.
+He ignored what people said and was always quick to point out that the money he spent on new parts for the Magna was nothing in comparison with what he would have spent buying a new car.
 The Magna became a statement of his philosophy of life and, his determination to resist the siren call of the latest automotive fashions.
 He drove the Magna for thousands of kilometres when he went to motor bike races in Victoria and New South Wales (with the Magna pulling a very heavy trailer with a motor bike on top).

 Dave and Me and our mother who is in a high care home